d9ha-cell/Recipes_Ratings_Analysis/README.md

 Initial RMSE was 0.4929900164996211.

 I believe that that initial RMSE is fair but it could be better.
 By my understanding a RMSE is shown to perform well if the number is as close to 0 as possible.
-0.49 as an RMSE is barely closer to 0 than 1 therefore there could be some tweaks that could improve upon the model.
+0.49 as an RMSE is barely closer to 0 than 1 therefore there could be some tweaks that could improve the model.

 ## Final Model

 One of the plans to improve this model is to add more features to it.
 To predict the average rating more accurately, adding columns to it such as the number of steps (Column Name: n_steps), and the time it takes to cook (Column Name: minutes) would potentially increase the performance of the model.
 These auxillary columns give the model more to work off of.
+These auxillary columns also are implicitly going to affect the prediction positively.

 Another plan of attack besides the features would be to put more 'imports' into the model.
 RandomForestRegressors to improve perfromance would be the first import.
 Another Import would be QuantileTransformer, this turns the columns into a more uniform distribution which is very useful for reducing the influence of outliers.
-The Column Transformer was also another thing that was added seeing as it editted columns such as 'totalCalories' and 'minutes' without affecting othe columns that were devoid of outliers.
-Lastly, GridSearchCV is used to improve the model as well seeing it selects the best hyperparameters to use in max_depth and n_estimators.
+The Column Transformer was also another thing that was added seeing as it editted columns such as 'totalCalories' and 'minutes' without affecting the columns that were devoid of outliers.
+Lastly, GridSearchCV is used to improve the model as well seeing as it selects the best hyperparameters to use in max_depth and n_estimators.

-The Best hyperparameters in terms of performance were model__max_depth = None and n_estimators = 100.
+The Best hyperparameters in terms of performance were model_max_depth = None and n_estimators = 100.

 The new Final Model had a **Root Mean Squared Error**: 0.3572747903917559

 ## Fairness Analysis

 In order to do the Fairness Analysis I thought that it would be fitting to once again choose two groups of recipes that had to do with the overarching question.
-The Groups therefore were split into two groups of lower and Higher calories.
+The Groups therefore were split into two groups of lower and Higher calorie counts.

 Group X Chosen: High Calorie Count Recipes (Recipes with Total Calories >= median of 301.1)